ross-spencer/big-list-of-naughty-files/README.md

 ### Interesting strings

-Some interesting strings I have found cause issues along the way:
+Some interesting and innocuous looking strings I have found some systems struggle with when testing them alongside the BLNF:

 ```text
 !@#$%^&*()`~